Dov Hoz

 Dov Hoz (דב הוז; September 19, 1894 - December 29, 1940) was a leader of the Labor Zionism movement, one of the founders of the Haganah organization, and a pioneer of Israeli aviation.

 Biography

 Born in Orsha, Russian Empire, in 1894, Hoz immigrated to Ottoman Palestine as a child along with his family in 1906.
-Beginning in 1909, he was part of the group that organized guarding activity of the city of Tel-Aviv.
+Beginning in 1909, he was part of the group that organized guarding activity of the town of Tel Aviv.
 The group included Shaul Meirov-Avigur, Eliyahu Golomb and Moshe Sharett.
-During World War I, Hoz volunteered for service in the Turkish army and was sentenced to death for continuing activities to secure the Jewish settlement of Palestine.
-He escaped death by fleeing to the south of Palestine which had just been conquered by the British.
+During World War I, Hoz volunteered for service in the Ottoman Army and became an officer in a unit stationed near Damascus.
+Following the death of his father, he received bereavement leave but after the Tel Aviv and Jaffa deportation decided to desert.
+He did not return to his unit and engaged in activities to strengthen the Yishuv's self-defense capacity, smuggling weapons while wearing an Ottoman officer's uniform.
+After discovering that he had been sentenced to death, he initially hid in plain sight, joining an Ottoman Army expedition to survey water sources in the Syrian desert.
+He then spent weeks hiding in the deserted houses of Tel Aviv and orchards of Petah Tikva before fleeing to the south of Palestine which had just been conquered by the British and becoming an organizer for the Jewish Legion.